LorennMarque/Google-Maps-Scraper-Fast/README.md

 # Plug-Go-Google-Maps-Leads-Scrapper

 Google Maps Leads Scraper: A simple and efficient web scraper for extracting leads from Google Maps.
 Easily customizable, plug-and-go solution that automatically organizes extracted data into a spreadsheet.
 Streamline your lead generation process with this user-friendly tool.

+## To do

+- Turn "INVALID_WEBSITE_NAMES" constant into a field in config.json
+- Replace the cooldown of 1sec with an actual validation of the loaded content in get_place_data at data-entry.php

+## Ideas

+- Make an "Permutations" parameter at config.json to swap all categories with all target location
+- Async processing to reduce load time.
+- Optimize / Replace TimeoutException in main() at data-entry.php